“It’s not just any kind of lesson. It’s highly intelligent play”.

 Sarka Robinson, parent, Prague, Czech Republic.

-I meet with each student group only once a week – rarely more often than that, so I don’t get to practice something with the same group of children from one day to the next.
-In most cases, a whole week goes by before the kids see me again.
+At most of my schools where I give English and drama workshops, I usually meet with each student group only once a week.
+I have literally hundreds of students, and not just one small class of children who I see every day.
+Therefore, I don’t get to teach English and other fundamental skills with the same group of children from one day to the next.
+The time I spend with any child must therefore have a lot of impact, and have a lasting impression on that child.
+In most cases, a whole week goes by before the same kids see me again.
 It means that I have had to find ways to make sure that what they learn is so memorable, that I do not need to repeat the whole lesson in order to produce results on stage or on film.
 This goal (creating unforgettable lessons) used to frustrate me until I replaced my drive for perfection with a drive for excellence.
 If the children, at the end of a single lesson:

 - have learned a lot of new words in English